henryperkins/docs/documentation/metrics.py.md

 ## Summary

-The 'metrics.py' file is designed to compute various software metrics for a given piece of code.
-This includes Halstead complexity metrics, cyclomatic complexity, and maintainability index.
-These metrics aid in understanding code complexity, effort required for maintenance, and overall code quality.
-The file provides functions to calculate individual metrics as well as a comprehensive function that returns all metrics.
-Additionally, it includes several variables and constants used within these calculations.
+The 'metrics.py' file provides functionality to calculate various code metrics, including Halstead complexity metrics, cyclomatic complexity metrics, the maintainability index, and all available metrics for source code.
+These metrics are essential for analyzing the complexity, maintainability, and overall quality of code.
+The functions leverage Radon's capabilities to perform detailed analyses and return comprehensive metric data in structured formats.

 ## Recent Changes

-- Added detailed docstrings for functions.
+- Improved docstring descriptions for function return values.
-- Refactored variable names for clarity.
+- Added example usages for variables and constants (placeholders).
-- Updated Halstead metrics calculation logic.
+- Updated Halstead metric calculations.

 # Code Structure